MACQUARIE UNIVERSITY

 Placing Breast Implants Above vs. Under the Muscle

 Submuscular placement: Also called subpectoral placement, this technique involves detaching the chest wall muscle from the bottom along the ribs and inserting the implant underneath.
 Since the chest muscle is fan-shaped, it doesn’t cover the entire breast implant, but it does provide support and help reduce visibility beneath the skin.
 For this reason, submuscular placement is often recommended for women with less natural breast tissue.
-Implants positioned behind the muscle are also associated with a lower risk of capsular contracture, but the procedure is more intensive and may require a longer recovery period.
+Implants positioned behind the muscle are also associated with a lower risk of capsular contracture, but the procedure is more involved and may require a longer recovery period.

 Subglandular placement: Subglandular placement involves positioning the breast implant on top of the chest wall muscle and directly behind the mammary glands.
-It is less intensive than submuscular placement, but is typically reserved for women with a sufficient amount of natural breast tissue to reduce implant visibility.
+It is less involved than submuscular placement, but is typically reserved for women with a sufficient amount of inherent breast tissue to reduce implant visibility.
 An advantage of subglandular placement is that the breast implants are not affected by the movement of the chest muscle during physical activity, which can cause temporary distortion that may be noticeable.
 As a result, athletic women may also prefer having their implants placed on top of the muscle.

 Most women having breast augmentation are either naturally thin, or have lost breast tissue thickness after pregnancy and breastfeeding, so placement behind the muscle is more common.
 This location also has additional benefits, including a lower rate of capsular contracture and better visibility of the breast tissues for breast cancer screening.